bonitasoft/bonita-doc/md/bdm-access-control.md

 | fullOrder | InvoiceLine | yes | Composition | true |
 | orderDate | DATE ONLY | false |  |

-**2. Organization and Profiles definition**
+**2. Define organization and profiles**

-In your organization create two groups, 'Sales' and 'Order picker', and a role 'Member'.
+  1. In your organization create two groups, 'Order picker' and 'Sales', and two roles 'Member' and 'Novice member'.
-Create some users with the membership 'Member of Sales' and some with the memberships 'Member of Order picker'.
+  2. Create some users with the membership 'Member of Order picker', some others with 'Novice member of Sales', and some with 'Member of Sales'.
-Those users will represent the sales and the employees in charge of the preparation of the orders.
+  3. Check that all users are also mapped with the default profile *User*.

-Define two custom profiles using the [profile editor](profileCreation.md) in the Studio:
+  4. Define three custom profiles using the [profile editor](profileCreation.md) in the studio:

-- **Sales**, mapped with the group 'Sales'
      - **Order picker**, mapped with the group 'Order picker'
+     - **Experienced Sales**, mapped with the membership 'Member of Sales'
+     - **Novice Sales**, mapped with the membership 'Novice member of Sales'

-Deploy those profiles.
+  5. Deploy those profiles.

 ::: info
-**Note:** Part 3. and 4. are not directly related to access control definition, it is just a convenient way to observe its results.
+**Note:** Steps 3. and 4. are not directly related to access control definition, it is just a convenient way to observe its results.
 :::

 <a id="bdmFilling"/>

-**3. Create a process and generate some data**
+**3. Create a process and generate data**

+The attribute *customer* has an aggregation-type relationship; it exists independently of an invoice, so its instances are created directly (which is not the case for a composition-type relationship, as explained later).
-The attribute *customer* has an aggregation relation type, so we first need to create a process to generate customers.
+  1. First, create a process to generate customers:
+    a.
 Create a new diagram, with only a start event and an end event.
-On the pool, add a business variable of type *Customer*, generate a contract from this data, and generate an instantiation form from this contract.
+    b.
+On the pool, add a business variable of type *Customer*, generate a contract input from this data, and generate an instantiation form from this contract.
+    c.
 Run this process a couple of times to generate customers.

-Then, we are going to create a process to generate invoices.
-The instantiation form will have to retrieve existing customers, so there is some work to do on the UID for this process.
+  2. Then, create a process to generate invoices, with customers and products.
+The instantiation form will have to retrieve existing customers, so there is some work to do on the UI Designer for this process:
+    a.
 Create a new diagram, with only a start event and an end event.
-On the pool, add a business variable of type *Invoice*, generate a contract from this data, and generate an instantiation form from this contract.
+    b.
+On the pool, add a business variable of type *Invoice*, generate a contract input from this data, and generate an instantiation form from this contract.

-Int he UI Designer, create a new variable which will retrieve all the existing customers:
+  3. In the UI Designer, create a new variable which will retrieve existing customers:
         - **name:** customers
         - **type:** External API
         - **URL:** ../API/bdm/businessData/com.company.model.Customer?q=find&p=0&c=10

-Remove all the existing input for the customer (persistence ID, name, email, address).
+  4. Remove all existing inputs for the customer (persistence ID, name, email, address).

-Add a select widget:
+  5. Add a select widget:
         - **Label:** Customer
- - **Available values:** customers (click on fx and it should be proposed)
+        - **Available values:** customers (click on **fx**; it appears as a suggestion)
         - **Displayed key:** name
         - **Value:** formInput.invoiceInput.customer

-You should now have a combo box which contains all the existing customers in the instantiation form of an invoice.
+  You should now have a combo box which contains existing customers in the instantiation form of an invoice.

-Run this process a couple of times to generate invoices.
+  6. Run this process a couple of times to generate invoices.

 **4. Create a living application to display data**